mike42/Auth/README.md

                                 'admin' => array('admin')),
                 );

+Note: Debian 6 Uses /var/lock, not /var/run/lock.

 You will need to create a 'domain' entry in the database for example.com, and a 'service' entry for its LDAP directory (if you plan to administer that directory with Auth, and not just authenticate against it).

+To prepare authqueue (a background processs that does all the heavy lifting), you should create its log file, with the right permissions.
+You could also get super crafty with rotating logs, if you are expecting to generate a lot of data:

+        touch /var/log/meta-auth.log
+        chown www-data /var/log/meta-auth.log

+To test the authqueue, run this, and pay close attention to any errors you see:

+        sudo -u www-data bash
+        cd /usr/share/auth/maintenance/bin
+        ./authqueue.php -x -v

 Caveats
 -------